A Paint-On Truck Bed Liner: My Personal Experience

 Applying the DIY paint-on bed liner consisted of rolling it on with small paint rollers supplied with the kit.
 Corners and small areas required "daubing" paint in with an old paintbrush.
 I let the truck sit overnight and applied a second coat the next day.

 I was initially quite disappointed with the appearance.
-I had carefully picked a shade of green that was a little darker than the paint, but once applied to the truck it was so dark as to be almost black.
-The texture was a little rough, and though I carried no loads for two weeks or so, I could tell early on that materials would stay put better even than paint, to say nothing of the plastic liner the pickup came with.
+I had carefully picked a shade of green that was a little darker than the paint.
+But once I applied to the truck, it was so dark as to be almost black, and the texture was a little rough.
+Though I carried no loads for two weeks or so, I could tell early on that materials would stay put better even than paint, to say nothing of the plastic liner the pickup came with.

 I understood the curing process required moisture, and might take a long time in the deserts of Idaho.
 What I didn't know was that the color would change with curing.
 Over the next few months the color gradually lightened to what I expected, particularly where rain or snow might accumulate.
 The upper half of the sidewalls are still quite dark, but I don't find it objectionable.

 I have now had the liner installed for about three years.
 There has been a little chipping, notably on the large galvanized bed bolts and the top inner corner of the tailgate where I rest long pipes.
 The rest of the bed is nearly perfect, although dirty in the pictures.
 The material is rather soft and rubbery; indeed it has ground rubber in it to give the rough texture.
 I suspect that heavy loads, particularly those with sharp corners, could cause considerable damage by gouging.
 I always take extra care when transporting such loads, though, and have had no trouble.

 Overall I am very pleased with my do-it-yourself bed liner.
 At a cost of a little over $100, it was considerably cheaper than what professionals could provide.
 It doesn't have the quality in my opinion, but has done an excellent job for me.
 In another 10 or 20 years, I may re-paint it.